luciobj/Project-Recipe-App/README.md

-# Welcome to the Recipe APP
+# Welcome to the Recipes APP

 ## Context